The stonework course this summer (2017) is August 11-13 – three days. $300 covers the tuition and lodging.

 five-gallon pails – for your tools (3)

-Optional: wheelbarrow (if you have room), 5-8 lb. sledgehammer, brick or geologist’s hammer, handsaw, grubaxe or pick.
+Optional: wheelbarrow (only if you have extra room), 5-8 lb. sledgehammer, brick or geologist’s hammer, handsaw, grubaxe or pick.

 Personal gear (but not safety gear) is the same list as for log building students